 Information about State Health Insurance Exchanges is available at Healthcare.gov .

 Medicaid is only accepted at health care facilities in the issuing state.

-International students who want to purchase insurance could use http://www.travelinsurety.com or http://www.ehealthinsurance.com/ as starting points to research, compare and purchase insurance (Please note, PSC does NOT endorse these sites).
+International and domestic students who want to purchase insurance could use http://www.travelinsurety.com or http://www.ehealthinsurance.com as starting points to research, compare and purchase insurance (Please note, PSC does NOT endorse these sites).

 Can a student use their health insurance at the Student Health Center?